-The risk of enountering corruption within the Australian police service is low.
+The risk of encountering corruption within the Australian police service is low.
 Surveyed business executives place high trust in the Australian police services and report few business costs of violence and crime (GCR 2015-2016).
 The government has effective mechanisms in place to prevent and detect corruption in the police, and there are no reports of impunity (HRR 2014).

 There is a low risk of encountering corruption when acquiring public services in Australia.
-Twenty-three percent of surveyed organisations reported to have encountered bribery in the last five years, out of which 68 percent involved the private sector and 16 percent public officials (Delloite 2015).
+Twenty-three percent of surveyed organizations reported having encountered bribery in the last five years, out of which 68 percent involved the private sector and 16 percent public officials (Delloite 2015).
 Companies do not believe corruption impedes business in Australia (GCR 2015-2016).
 Domestic and foreign companies operating in Australia enjoy great flexibility in the licensing process due to a strong rule of law that protects companies against corruption risks (ICS 2015).
-This is reflected in Australia's good performance in relation to the ease of starting a business and dealing with construction permits (DB 2016).
+This is reflected in Australia’s good performance in relation to the ease of starting a business and dealing with construction permits (DB 2016).

 Businesses are very unlikely to encounter corruption when dealing with Australia’s Land authorities.
 Property rights are protected by a strong rule of law (ICS 2015).
 Registering property takes only five days, which is much less than the OECD average of nearly 22 days (DB 2016).